Rhine: High-Rhine: Constance – Freiburg

 Parking facilities at the hotel

-Furthermore, it is possible to park in a fenced parking lot for the duration of the bike tour (cost: EUR 39, - per trip / per car).
-Reservation required.
+It is also possible to park the car in a fenced parking lot for the duration of the bike tour (costs: EUR 45 per trip / per car).
+Reservation through Velociped is required.

 Condition of cycle paths

 You cycle on mostly flat cycle paths or separate cycle lanes.
 The last two stages are much more hilly; from time to time small climbs have to be mastered.

 Trip with children: Due to the more demanding stages, we only recommend the trip for young people with good stamina.

 27-speed touring bikes with derailleur gears (unisex) are available.
 Men's bikes can be booked from 1.75 m tall.
 All bikes are equipped with speedometers and handlebar bags.
 8-speed electric bicycles with freewheel can also be booked.

 Transfer back to the starting point